nTelio57/DoubleM/README.md

 Joystick - controls hero movement.

 Sword button - slash with the sword, to kill enemies chasing you.

-Turn based combat:

-4 abilities buttons - press to use ability.

-Flee button - press to flee from combat.

-Info button - press to see info about heroes abilities.

 # Game engine and project management software